MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 npm test
 ```

-## Specifications

-To accomplish the expected result there is executed 4 different process:

-1. Group
-2. Build
-3. Check
-4. Transform

-### 1- Group

-Split the input data in 2 groups: LwM2M objects and custom objects.
-The (LwM2M
-Types lib)[https://github.com/NordicSemiconductor/lwm2m-types-js] is used to
-determinated if the object is LwM2M type.

-### 2- Build

-The Coiote format is removed from the objects and new object is built using the
-json schema of it as reference

-### 3- Check

-Using the (LwM2M Types
-lib)[https://github.com/NordicSemiconductor/lwm2m-types-js] the LwM2M objects
-are checked to validate if they have the expected data format.

-### 4- Transform

-Convert the result of the process in the format of the expected input in Asset
-Tracker

 ## Expected input

 The input is the result of a device with Asset Tracker v2 firmware publishing